Jill Scott (singer): Film and television

 In May 2012, Scott appeared on VH1 Storytellers.
 She performed a few of her most notable songs such as "Golden" and "He Loves Me".
 With wig as well as costume changes, she created characters to fit each song.
 Later in 2012 she starred with Queen Latifah, Alfre Woodard, Phylicia Rashad, Adepero Oduye, and Condola Rashad in Steel Magnolias, a remake of the 1989 original for Lifetime.
 She played Truvy Jones, a role originated by Dolly Parton.
 In December 2012, Scott appeared in "The Human Kind", the eighth episode of the fifth season of Fringe.
 She starred with Paula Patton and Derek Luke in Baggage Claim (2013), the film adaptation of playwright David E. Talbert's 2005 novel of the same name.
 In January 2015 she co-starred with Regina Hall and Eve in the Lifetime movie With this Ring.

-Since 2018, Scott's played a recurring role in the CW’s Black Lightning as villain Lady Eve, a ruler of a criminal empire and foe of superhero, Black Lightning.
+From 2018 till 2020, Scott's played a recurring role in the CW’s Black Lightning as villain Lady Eve, a ruler of a criminal empire and foe of superhero, Black Lightning.

 In 2019, Scott starred in First Wives Club, a TV adaptation of the 1996 comedy about three divorced wives who share a common past.
 The show is available on BET’s streaming service, BET Plus and also stars Ryan Michelle Bathe and Michelle Buteau.
 The show was renewed for a second season.

+In 2025, Scott guest starred in an episode of “Abbott Elementary” (tv series, season 4, episode 20).

 Personal life

 Scott and long-term boyfriend Lyzel Williams, a graphic artist and DJ, married in 2001 in a private Hawaiian ceremony during a vacation.
 The couple dated for seven years before they wed.
 She wrote and recorded the song "He Loves Me (Lyzel in E Flat)" about Williams.
 After six years of marriage, Scott and Williams divorced in 2007.

 Scott has resided in Mount Laurel Township, New Jersey, and California.
-As of December 2014, she has been living in Tennessee.
+As of December 2014, she lives in Tennessee.

-On June 20, 2008, at a concert in New York's Carnegie Hall, Scott shared a long on-stage kiss with her drummer, Li'l John Roberts; the couple then told the audience that they were engaged.
-Their son, Jett Hamilton Roberts, was born on April 20, 2009.
+On June 20, 2008, at a concert in Carnegie Hall in New York City, Scott shared a long on-stage kiss with her drummer, Li'l John Roberts; the couple then told the audience that they were engaged.
+Their son was born in 2009.
 On June 23, 2009, Scott announced that she and Roberts had broken up, with Scott breaking the news to Essence magazine.
-Despite the break-up, Scott hopes for both parents to have an active part in their child's upbringing, stating: "We definitely love our son and we are co-parenting and working on being friends.
-It is what it is.
-I have a lot of support, so I want for nothing as far as that's concerned."